How the Donation Process Works

 - The Michigan Organ Donor Registry is checked to determine whether that patient declared their decision to donate organs and tissue.
 If the patient is a registered donor then first-person authorization takes effect, allowing the donation to proceed.
 If the patient’s name is not on the Donor Registry then their family is offered the opportunity to donate the patient’s organs and tissue.

 - Once authorization is determined, the donor is kept on the ventilator and stabilized with fluids and drugs.
-Tests determine whether each organ is healthy and suitable for transplantation.
+Tests and an interview with the donor's legal next-of-kin or their designee help determine whether each organ is healthy and suitable for transplantation.

 - Potential organ recipients are identified according to blood type, severity of illness, other medical matching criteria and other protocol of the United Network for Organ Sharing, a national organization that handles the organ matching and placement process.